l30nard0/mif/demos/demo1/readme.txt

 - 2001:db8:1::/48 via 2001:db8:10::1 (for S2 only when VMnet4 == VMnet3)
 - 2001:db8:2::/48 via 2001:db8:20::1 (for S1 only when VMnet4 == VMnet3)

-Configuration is setup via scripts.
-For example for R1:
+Configuration is set via scripts.
+E.g. for R1:
 - R1_conf.sh (R1 settings; settings are saved in environment variables)
 - templates: radvd.conf, httpd.conf, bind_append.conf, pvd-zone.db
 - run.sh - creates configuration files from templates using settings from R1_conf.sh, assign IP addresses to interfaces and starts services afterwards (radvd, apache2 and bind9)
-Scripts are executed with: sudo ./run.sh <command> <host>
-where <command> is one of "start", "stop" and "clean", while <host> is one of C, R1, R2, S1 and S2.
+Scripts are executed with: sudo ./run.sh <command> [<host>] where <command> is one of "start", "stop" and "clean", while <host> is one of C, R1, R2, S1 and S2.
 Command "stop" will stop all started services and applications.